Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 This act highlights Bitcoin's mission: to be an alternative to the traditional banking system.
 Its philosophy is rooted in the cypherpunk belief in using strong cryptography to achieve individual sovereignty over one's finances.
 To accomplish this, Bitcoin operates as a peer-to-peer electronic cash system without trusted third parties.
 Its monetary policy is predictable and enforced by code, featuring a fixed, immutable supply cap of 21 million BTC.
 This creates digital scarcity, standing in stark contrast to fiat currencies that central banks can print at will.

+But creating a decentralized alternative to traditional banking raises a fundamental challenge: how do you get thousands of computers around the world to agree on who owns what, without a central authority to settle disputes?
+This is where Bitcoin's consensus mechanism becomes crucial.

 ### Consensus and Chain Selection

-For a decentralized network to agree on the true history of transactions, it needs a robust consensus mechanism.
+When there's no central bank or clearinghouse, the network itself must agree on the true history of transactions.
+Bitcoin solves this through a robust consensus mechanism.
 Bitcoin uses **Nakamoto Consensus**, which is often simplified as the "longest chain rule" but is more accurately described as the "heaviest chain rule."
-The canonical chain is the one with the most accumulated computational work (chainwork) invested in it, not necessarily the one with the most blocks.
-(Difficulty relates to the target via difficulty ≈ target₀/target; chainwork sums per-block work across the chain.)
+The canonical chain is the one with the most accumulated computational work invested in it, not necessarily the one with the most blocks.

 Think of finding a block as a lottery; chainwork is the total sum of "lottery tickets" (hashes) required to build the entire chain, a value calculated from the difficulty target (nBits) of each block.
 A shorter chain could have a higher cumulative difficulty, making it the valid one.
 This prevents an attacker from overwriting history with a long but easy-to-produce chain, as the sheer energy invested in the honest chain makes it prohibitively expensive to overcome.